felixdave/memory/README.md

 # Memory Game

-A highly responsive game written in Vue 3.
+A mobile & desktop responsive game written in Vue 3.

 ## Game Rules:
 At the start of the game, the user is presented with a grid of 24 facedown cards